 14 Famous Towers In The World

 This article presents some of the most spectacular of the world’s towers that one should see in order to observe their beauty and excellence.
-Hence, here is a list of the world’s most famous towers that are incredibly stunning and excellent.
+Hence, here is a list of the most famous towers in the world that are incredibly stunning and excellent.

 1. Axum Stelae

 Axum in Ethiopia houses a series of numerous towers that are known as Stelae.
 These Stelae are considered as the funerary monuments for the ancient rulers of Axum.
-Amongst the series of towers, the tallest Stelae is 79 feet high and is believed to be constructed for King Ezana.
+Amongst the series of towers around the world, the tallest Stelae is 79 feet high and is believed to be constructed for King Ezana.
 One of these Stelae was removed during the Second World War by the Italian army.
 However, it was reinstalled again a few years back.

 Date built: 300-500 AD

 Built as a structure for defence against northern tribes as well as against natural calamities like avalanches, these are a number of towers situated in northern Georgian province.
 The inhabitants of this remote area believe that each of these towers acted as a safe place to hide for every Svan family in case of an attack.
 While all these towers are very old, the oldest one is around 1,200 years old.

 Once part of a mosque constructed way back in the 12th century, this is a stunning minaret in Afghanistan.
 The mosque here got destroyed in a terrible flood.
 However, the minaret was not affected.
 And a few traces of the mosque, that were remaining even after the flood, were destroyed by Mongol invaders sometime later.
 It was actually very surprising and shocking, that this minaret survived this as well, and is today standing still even after all the events that took place in the area.